MobiApp121/PressBooks-MobiAp121-Publishing/README.md

 PressBooks is free software, released under the GPL v.2.0 license.

-Our web/ebook and [PDF][] exports are all driven by HTML+CSS.
+Their web/ebook and [PDF][] exports are all driven by HTML+CSS.
 XML outputs have no styling.

   [PDF]: http://pressbooks.com/prince        "Note: we use the non-free software Prince XML for PDF export."